NSLS-II/Docker-Builder/README.md

 debian              9                   f26939cc87ef        6 days ago          101MB
 debian              8                   2c5f66c0d4e0        6 days ago          129MB
 ```
-Note that you will see an image for the distribution containers, and then isa/$DISTRIBUTION, which are the actual build containers.
+Note that you will see an image for the distribution containers (ubuntu 18.04, debian 8 etc.), and then `isa/$DISTRIBUTION` (ex. isa/debian9, isa/ubuntu19.04), which are the actual build containers.
 Each container is slightly smaller than 1GB in size.

 ### Running the Builds